httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 undesired "transforming proxies" (see {{Section 7.7 of RFC9110}}) or other actions as the data passes across multiple hops or system boundaries.
-Even a simple mechanism for end-to-end representation data integrity is valuable because a user agent can validate that resource retrieval succeeded before handing off to a HTML parser, video player etc. for parsing.
+Even a simple mechanism for end-to-end representation data integrity is valuable because a user agent can validate that resource retrieval succeeded before handing off to an HTML parser, video player, etc. for parsing.

 Note that using these mechanisms alone does not provide end-to-end integrity of HTTP messages over multiple hops, since metadata could be manipulated at any stage.
 Methods to protect